IPv6 Adoption: Where Are We? 2024 Updated

 What can we tell from this mixed bag of IPv6 deployment rates?
 While some companies decide to kick IPv6 into the long grass, others choose to take the leap and start deploying IPv6.
 However, most networks are likely to continue running their traffic on both IPv4 and IPv6 for years to come.

-It is also important to note that, in the past two years, the COVID-19 pandemic altered network traffic patterns.
-An increasingly large portion of the population works from home.
+It is also important to note that, in the past years, the COVID-19 pandemic altered network traffic patterns.
+An increasingly large portion of the population worked and continue working from home.
 As a result, we can expect that IPv6 availability will continue to grow.

 IP leasing offers a solution that can help us extend the usability of IPv4 while continuing to migrate to IPv6.
 In short, as the world continues to adopt IPv6 on a larger scale, we have to figure out ways to build a sustainable internet with the resources that are available to us.